Scottish vs English Tax 2026/27: How the Rates Compare & What You Actually Take Home

 7. Should You Factor Scottish Tax into Salary Negotiations?

 If you're considering a job that involves relocating between Scotland and England, the tax difference is worth factoring in.
 At a £60,000 salary, living in Scotland costs you roughly £92/month more in tax than living in England.
 For higher earners — especially those caught in the 60% tax trap — the gap is even larger.
-Use our salary calculator to compare take-home pay with and without the Scottish tax option selected.
+Toggle the Scottish tax option in our salary calculator to compare take-home pay with and without the Scottish tax option selected.

 Disclaimer: Tax bands shown are for the 2026/27 tax year and are subject to confirmation by the Scottish Government.
 This guide is for informational purposes only.
 Always check the latest rates on GOV.UK or Revenue Scotland.